iyeme-dev/bella_stores/README.md

 ### Proposed Solution

-This project offers a responsive and user-friendly home staging website that is clear, helpful, and easy to navigate.
+This project offers a responsive and user-friendly e-commerce website that is clear, helpful, and easy to navigate.
 It offers some features and functionalities that helps to offer solutions to the user stories.

 #### Key Features and Functionalities